-Before studying the Architecture, let us go through some of the features of the Android Operating system.
+Before studying Architecture, let us go through some of the features of the Android Operating system.

-- Android OS can be customized as per the need, and hence we can notice many avatars of this OS are deployed in different mobile devices with multiple unique features.
+- Android OS can be customized as needed, and hence we can notice many avatars of this OS are deployed in different mobile devices with multiple unique features.

 - SQLite database provides storage functionalities needed by Android.
-Being a lightweight database, it enables simpler storage and quicker retrieval of data.
+Being a lightweight database, it enables simpler storage and quicker data retrieval.

-- It supports all versions of multimedia files (Audio/Video) and integrates a Microphone, Camera, Accelerometer and speaker for effective management of recording, playback operations.
+- It supports all versions of multimedia files (Audio/Video) and integrates a Microphone, Camera, Accelerometer, and speaker for effective management of recording and playback operations.

-- HTML5 and CSS3 are supported for the development of an intuitive and impressive front end screen.
+- Developers can use HTML5 and CSS3 to create an intuitive and impressive front-end screen.

-- It allows multiple windows to be active at a time, performing different tasks.
+- It allows multiple windows to be active simultaneously, performing different tasks.

 - Graphics 2D/3D are supported.

-- Supports NFC technology that enables connectivity between two NFC enabled devices just by touching devices with each other.
+- Supports NFC technology that connects two NFC-enabled devices by touching each other.

-The application modules are grouped as five sections under four different layers.
+The application modules are grouped into five sections under four different layers.